-5. Take a hike at Sheldon Marsh State Nature Preserve
+4. Take a hike at Sheldon Marsh State Nature Preserve

 This nature preserve has incredible views year-round.
 You can hike trails and see an assortment of birds and animals here.

-6. Participate in a variety of outdoor activities at Sawmill Creek Resort
+5. Participate in a variety of outdoor activities at Sawmill Creek Resort

 You don’t have to stay here to enjoy year-round activities like snowshoeing, ice skating, golf, and ziplines.

-8. Enjoy a Wine tasting at Firelands Winery
+Wine Tasting at Firelands Winery

 Savor a wine tasting in a relaxed atmosphere that also happens to be Ohio’s current largest winery.

-Additionally Firelands Winery is one of the state’s oldest wineries, dating back to 1880.
+Additionally, Firelands Winery is one of the state’s oldest wineries, dating back to 1880.

-9. Visit a Volstead Speakeasy
+Enjoy a Drink at Volstead Speakeasy

 This unique bar has a lighting system above the door to let patrons know how many seats are available.